20 Things Lactation Consultants Want You to Know - Baby Chick

 5. Be sure to stimulate your milk production within the first 24 hours.

-Breastfeeding works a lot like supply and demand.
-If you and your baby are not demanding that your breasts make more milk, your body will think that there is no need to make more milk.
-It will begin to make less and less and eventually stop producing any.
 Milk needs to be removed from your breasts for your breasts to work on filling them back up.
-So if your baby is having difficulty latching in the beginning, you must continue to practice getting a good latch while still removing your milk another way.
+If your baby is having difficulty latching on in the beginning, continue to practice getting a good latch while also expressing milk through another method.
 This way, you can help your body produce an adequate supply.
 You can withdraw your milk by either hand expressing or using a breast pump.

 Either way, lactation consultants want you to know that getting a good latch can always be improved with proper guidance and practice.
 But there is no reversing time and making up for inadequate breast stimulation in those early hours and days.